 Endocrinology is the branch of medicine that deals with the endocrine system, or the hormone-controlling system.
 Endocrinologists are doctors who specialize in diagnosing illnesses of the glands.
 An endocrinologist is your best advocate when dealing with hormone disorders because these specialists specialize in these conditions, which can be complex and have hard-to-spot symptoms.

-Some patients need unique care due to other health condition that affect their hormonal conditions.
-Hormones regulate many body functions such as metabolism, growth, reproduction, the respiratory function, and the movement or the sensory perception.
+Some patients need unique care due to other health conditions that affect their hormonal conditions.
+Hormones regulate many body functions such as metabolism, growth, reproduction, respiratory function, and movement or sensory perception.

 What Is the Role of an Endocrinologist?